Mahathir says parliament will sit to decide on PM position; king unable to determine majority candidate

 “The Dewan Rakyat (Lower House) will be called on the 2nd of next month in order to determine who gets the majority support to become the next prime minister,” he added.

-Parti Pribumi Bersatu Malaysia (Bersatu), which pulled out of the ruling Pakatan Harapan (PH) coalition, had said that they were backing Dr Mahathir to continue to serve as prime minister.
+Parti Pribumi Bersatu Malaysia (Bersatu), which pulled out of the ruling Pakatan Harapan (PH) coalition, is backing Dr Mahathir to continue as prime minister.

-The remaining three PH component parties, meanwhile, said they will back Mr Anwar Ibrahim, president of Parti Keadilan Rakyat.
+The remaining three PH component parties, meanwhile, said they will back Mr Anwar Ibrahim, president of Parti Keadilan Rakyat (PKR).

 On the other hand, the United Malays National Organisation (UMNO) and Parti Islam Se-Malaysia (PAS) have called for parliament to be dissolved to pave the way for fresh polls.